Action Plan for Lost Cats

 Give copies of your flyer to people that walk their dogs in the area.
 Dogs walking on leashes notice movement that people don’t.
 Staple or tape our flyer to a neon poster board with LARGE writing underneath for poster-size signs.

 LOST PET REPORT

 Click this link to fill out this Lost Pet Form.
-By submitting this form, you are giving consent for 941 Lost Pets to post the information you include (your phone number and email address) on 941 Lost Pets page.
+By submitting this form, you are giving consent for Lost Pet Services, Inc. to post the information you include (your phone number and email address) on the Lost and Found Pets 941 (Lost Pet Services) Facebook page.
 This will help facilitate the possible reunion of a lost pet with their owner.
 Plus it will generate a free flyer for you to share.